 However, there are certain careers that limit one’s posture and, in such instances, it is best that the person takes part in chiropractic therapy.
 Restaurant employees, supervisors, sales agents, and professional dancers spend most of their time on their feet, and if they are not conscious of their posture, then they might end up developing musculoskeletal complications which may, in turn, lead to more severe disorders.

 Chiropractic is a commonly known health care profession that primarily targets musculoskeletal and nervous system disorders.
 It also focuses on the effects of such disorders and the general health of any person.
-Most complaints related to neuromusculoskeletal disorders are treated using chiropractic methods that include back pain, headache, migraines, neck pain, and knee pain.
+Most complaints related to neuromusculoskeletal disorders are treated using chiropractic methods that include back pain, headaches and migraines, neck pain, and knee pain.
 Certain diseases may also arise as a result of not being conscious of the spinal cord, and they can also be treated using chiropractic therapy.

 Doctors of Chiropractic, also known as DC’s, practice a drug-free, hands-on approach in treating complications related to the spinal cord.
-Some of the approaches used by the doctors include patient examination, diagnosis, and finally the treatment.
-During the treatment, the chiropractors will recommend rehabilitative and therapeutic exercises and provide dietary and nutritional lifestyle counseling.
+Some of the approaches used by doctors include patient examination, diagnosis, and finally the treatment.
+During the treatment, the chiropractors will recommend rehabilitative and therapeutic exercises and provide dietary and nutritional lifestyle counselling.

 The first process of chiropractic is the assessment process.
 During this stage, the patient is to complete a clinical examination, diagnostics, and laboratory testing.
 Other diagnostic interventions can also be carried out to determine whether the patient should undergo chiropractic treatment or not.
 In the case the chiropractor finds out that the process is not suitable for the patient, the practitioner will refer the patient to another appropriate health provider.
 In some instances, the patient may need to undergo chiropractic in conjunction with another treatment.
 In such cases, the chiropractor will always advise the patient accordingly.